 For Instagram to grow to the next level, just like any other social network. they needed to make their platform more “open” and make it an even stickier and more addictive “killer app” so that it will, at the end of the day, generate more advertising revenue and attract more advertisers.
 While this has not been announced as the reason behind the new features, its connection will be made apparent by the end of this article.

 Instagram New Features

-Just announced yesterday with the release of Instagram 7.0, Instagram’s new Search and Explore functionality does just what it is intended to do: Allow you to search and explore Instagram far better and deeper than you could before.
+Just announced recently with the release of Instagram 7.0, Instagram’s new Search and Explore functionality does just what it is intended to do: Allow you to search and explore Instagram far better and deeper than you could before.
 If you haven’t checked it out yet, make sure you upgrade to the new version and simply go to the “Search” icon where you’ll see the old search bar at top, but below that and prominently you’ll see three new sections: